 Scholarship activities are integral to the progressive improvement of the discipline of nursing.
 College of the Desert and the nursing program have multiple scholarship opportunities available to qualified applicants to assist them in achieving their goals.
-Potential scholarship recipients are recommended by all faculty and the student success counselor.
+All students are highly encouraged to apply to AwardSpring so that they are eligible for scholarships from our generous donors.
 Scholarship applications are made available on an ongoing basis during the academic school year, and are awarded to students that meet the following criteria: